I Lived in Tanzania for a Year: Here’s What I Learned

 Would you be demanding, authoritative, dismissive, discriminatory, exploitative (the list goes on) during a visit to a new acquaintance’s home for tea?

-No. Let’s be real, you would be exuding your highest self with your pinky erected like the Queen of England.
-So why the stank attitude of superiority while you are visiting someone else’s country?
+No. Let’s be real, you would be on your best behavior.
+So why the attitude of superiority while you are visiting someone else’s country?
 It’s appalling.

-Occasionally tourists are not aware of certain cultural norms or customs and thus may exhibit inappropriate behaviour, stemming from their own ignorance.
-However, I noticed a disturbing trend from expatriates who DO know better, but choose otherwise…like the Italian Bed and Breakfast owner who spoke with his Tanzanian staff and neighbours in Italian (does he realize he’s not in Italy?), the German manager of a Tanzanian resort pocketing his staff’s tips and the array of people complaining about local culture instead of embracing a new way or life or facing up to the issue being entirely one of their own.
+Occasionally tourists are not aware of certain cultural norms or customs and may behave inappropriately.
+However, I noticed a disturbing trend from expatriates who DO know better, but choose otherwise…like the Italian Bed and Breakfast owner who made his Tanzanian staff learn Italian to speak with him (rather than him learn the national language of the country he relocated to), the German manager of a Tanzanian resort pocketing his staff’s tips and the array of people complaining about local culture instead of embracing a new way or life or facing up to the issue being entirely one of their own.

 Anglophones are linguistically challenged